mvolkmann/blog/src/prolog.md

 ## List of Solutions

-The combination of the `findall` and `label` predicates are useful for creating a list of values that satisfy given constraints.
+The combination of the `findall` and `label` predicates are useful for creating a list of solutions that satisfy given constraints when there is a finite set of solutions.
 For example:

 ```prolog